-To get your vaccination or booster, visit the Santa Clara County Public Health Department website for a list of clinic sites near you – where you can drop in without an appointment, or schedule a time that fits your schedule.
+To get your vaccination, visit the Santa Clara County Public Health Department website for a list of clinic sites near you – where you can drop in without an appointment, or schedule a time that fits your schedule.

 Testing is a critical tool in the fight against this pandemic.
 To find a free COVID-19 testing site near you, use these online tools: